UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 ## Perspective

 Writing copy constructors and assignment operators is much more common than move.
-In many cases, returning large objects from functions will be optimised into a move, but only where possible and deemed safe.
+In many cases, returning large objects from functions will be optimised into a move, but only where possible and guaranteed safe by the compiler.
 For many applications, many people simply trust the compiler.

 In embedded systems, we have resource limited devices.
 If you are writing something that needs to be carefully optimised (for speed, storage or both), such as manipulating large matrices of data, then following the pattern of move constructors and assignment will allow you to predict how data is handled with more certainty.

+Sometimes there is a trade between code that is efficient and code that is easy to read.

 > Being able to write `Y = A+B;` for complex objects looks like the mathematical operation it performs.
+It is clearly easy to read.
 >
-> *We are able to create readable code while still being efficient*
+> Through the use of move semantics, *we are able to create readable code while still being efficient*.
+>
 > It is the hard work and complexity behind the scenes that makes something look so easy!

 Furthermore, you should not write move operations without the equivalent copy operations also being implemented.

 Copy and move operations are probably one of those tasks you need to look up to ensure you are implementing them correctly.
 Some commentators make the point that C++ is quite old, and over time, has become unweildy and hard to learn.
-However, in the embedded space, nothing has evolved as a widely adopted replacement, so like it or not, we are probably better to know it at this point in time.
+However, in the embedded space, nothing has been adopted as a replacement, and even if it was, there will still be a vast quantity of legacy code.
+So like it or not, we are probably better knowing how to read and write modern C++ at this point in time.

 ## The Standard Template Library